arainho/arainho.github.io/_posts/2022-04-28-colima-sharing-file-issues.md

 ### Introduction
-After Docker Desktop changed its new licensing schema, some people went after alternatives such as a Linux VM with docker daemon inside, minikube, Rancher Desktop, Colima
+After Docker Desktop changed its new licensing schema, some people went after alternatives such as a Linux VM with docker daemon inside, minikube, Rancher Desktop, Colima.
 I tried them all and end up in colima after issues with sharing folders/files between host and containers and also port forwarding.

 "Now let me show you what happens when I share a file from /tmp/file to a docker container with colima ..."